github/training-kit/paths/merge-conflict/02-your-first-conflict.md

   You're here to learn about conflicts!
 So let's get conflicted.

   1. Check out to the `master` branch.
-  1. In `_config.yml` change the same lines 2-3 to change your resume's title, and description.
-Ensure your changes are different from those in step 2.
+  1. In `_config.yml`, change lines 2-3 again to update your resume's title, and description.
+Ensure your changes are different from those in step 2 from the previous page of instructions.
   1. Return to your Pull Request.
 A conflict now appears because `my-title` is based on a previous point in history, and new commits override our proposed change.
 Let's solve this, our first conflict.
 Click on **Resolve conflict**.
   1. Remove the conflict markers and choose your desired title.
   1. Click **Mark as resolved**.